-Illustrative examples of payments in the nature of "royalty" (in specified circumstances)
+Illustrative examples of payments in the nature of "Royalty" (in specified circumstances)

-- Licence to reproduce a software and distribute it to the public; - Access to a portal located outside India in specified circumstances; - Use or right to use a customized software; - Use of an internet based software hosted on the server of a foreign company in specified circumstances; - Use or right to use a design, secret formula, patent, trademark, invention, etc.; - Payment for time charter or bareboat charter of a ship.
+- Licence to reproduce software and distribute it to the public; - Access to a portal located outside India in specified circumstances; - Use or right to use customized software; - Use of an internet based software hosted on the server of a foreign company in specified circumstances; - Use or right to use a design, secret formula, patent, trademark, invention, etc.; - Payment for time charter or bareboat charter of a ship.

-Illustrative examples of payments not in the nature of "royalty" (in specified circumstances)
+Illustrative examples of payments not in the nature of "Royalty" (in specified circumstances)

-- Sale of off the shelf software; - Use of leased capacity of a transponder; - Outright sale of engineering designs, calculations, etc. 28; - Transmission of voice and data through telecom bandwidth; - Access to data in a copyrighted web based database.
+- Sale of off the shelf software; - Use of leased capacity of a transponder;

-&lt;sup>21 Cargo Community Network Pte Ltd [2007] (289 ITR 355) (AAR).
+&lt;sup>22 Cargo Community Network Pte Ltd [2007] (289 ITR 355) (AAR).

-&lt;sup>22 Airports Authority of India [2010] (323 ITR 211) (AAR).
+&lt;sup>23 Airports Authority of India [2010] (323 ITR 211) (AAR).

-&lt;sup>23 IMT Labs (India) Pvt.
+&lt;sup>24 IMT Labs (India) Pvt.
 Ltd [2006] (287 ITR 450) (AAR).